Almost no experiments have classical Kirkwood-Dirac representations

 If $\rcu$ is a bijection, then $C^U|_{\NT}$ is an injection which in turn implies that $U\in\Gamma$.
 Moreover, by construction, $\rcu[\Uex]$ is a bijection.
 We now show that the unitaries $U\in\Ucal(d)$ for which $\tilde C^U$ is a bijection form a set of probability $1$.
 This will conclude the proof.
 Consider two bases, one in $\Ncal$ and one in $\mathcal R_\star$.
 Because neither $\Ncal$, nor $\mathcal R_\star$ depend on $U$ these bases can be chosen independently of $U$.
 We then denote the determinant of $\tilde C^U$ with respect to this choice of bases by $\det(\tilde C^U)$.
 Since the matrix elements of $C^U$ are quadratic polynomials in the real and imaginary parts of the matrix elements of $U$, it follows that the map

 is also a polynomial in the real and imaginary parts of the entries of $U$.
 Since $c(U_\star) \neq 0$, the result now follows from Proposition~\ref{prop:zero_sets_analytical} below.

-\begin{restatable}{Prop}{analyticzeroes} Let $f: \Ucal(d)\to \R$ be a polynomial in the real and imaginary matrix elements of $U$.
-Suppose that there exists at least one unitary matrix $\Uex$ for which $f(\Uex)\not=0$; then the zero-set of $f$ has vanishing Haar measure. \end{restatable} We expect this result to be well known, but did not find a proof in the literature.
-For completeness, and for the convenience of the reader, we provide such a proof in Appendix~\ref{sec:Zeroes} (which contains references~\cite{hall2003,varadarajan1984,spivak1965,krantzparks2013,mityagin2020a,Rudin1987,Alfsen1963,abrahammarsden1978} therein).
+\begin{Prop} Let $f: \Ucal(d)\to \R$ be a polynomial in the real and imaginary matrix elements of $U$.
+Suppose that there exists at least one unitary matrix $\Uex$ for which $f(\Uex)\not=0$; then the zero-set of $f$ has vanishing Haar measure. \end{Prop} We provide a proof in Appendix~\ref{sec:Zeroes} (which contains references~\cite{hall2003,varadarajan1984,spivak1965,krantzparks2013,mityagin2020a,Rudin1987,Alfsen1963,abrahammarsden1978} therein).
 The proof relies on the fact that the zero sets of real analytic functions on $\R^m$ have vanishing Lebesgue measure.
 Finally, our proof yields as a corollary Eq.\eqref{eq:goal4}.